pedrolucasp/t/README.md

 - `e` will edit a note, by default it will edit the last one.
 You can supply a position of the index you want to edit.

-You can check the man page `man t`
+You can check the man page `man t` if you need any help.

 ## Contributing